flowx-ai/docs-flowx/versioned_docs/version-3.3.0/platform-deep-dive/plugins/custom-plugins/ocr-plugin.md

 * to include a **custom barcode**, set `includeBarCode: false` and provide the desired data in the `data` field
 :::

-5. Add a [**message received event**](../../../building-blocks/node/message-send-received-task-node.md#message-receive-task) node and specify the topic where you want to receive the response.
+5. Add a [**Receive Message Task**](../../../building-blocks/node/message-send-received-task-node.md#message-receive-task) node and specify the topic where you want to receive the response.

 :::caution
 Ensure that the topic matches the one defined in the **`KAFKA_TOPIC_DOCUMENT_GENERATE_HTML_OUT`** variable.